Kylemiller995/codeclan/week_08/project_briefs/java_projects.md

 ## Food Tracker

-Goal: Practice OO and UI design with what we learned in Java / Android weeks
+Goal: Practice OO and UI design with what we learned in Java / Android weeks and research how to persist data.

 ### MVP
 You are required to write an Android app that allows a user to track the food they eat.
 Users should be able to enter what they eat and when (date/time) and for what meal.